Joel-Adams/SNX_Ansible_Workshop/README.md

 ```
 ansible-playbook 1_provision.yml
 ```
 To install and configure the necessary software, on the newly created nodes, run the second playbook.
 It may be re-run as many times as necessary.
-The SUDO password is defined in (workshop_password:) located in `group_vars/all`.
+The SUDO password is your local sudo password.

 ```
 ansible-playbook 2_load.yml -K